 Once again the album received strong reviews across the board with Classic Rock, Big Cheese Magazine and Power Play Magazine amongst those hailing the release.
 The band then took to the road once more as they continued to cement their reputation as a formidable live act with appearances at Victorious Festival and supporting Tesla at the O2 Islington among the highlights.

 Daniel Eagle, a singer / songwriter originally from the South of Hampshire, tours and plays many shows round the UK.
-He will be headlining in the Quay West Cave on Sunday.

 Richard Morris will be headlining our Quay West Cave on Saturday.

 Richard and his band are off to a soaring start in 2016 after releasing their debut video for the single “What Is Love” with Vevo.
 Taken off their debut ep “Await The Sunset” the single was supported by VevoUS and premiered by the world famous Vocalzone who later this year are inviting him into the studio to record an acoustic session of the track.
 To celebrate the release of the video, Richard and his 6 piece band near filled the 400 capacity Wedgewood Rooms in Portsmouth with support from Just Millie (James Morrison support) & Nottingham based George Holroyd (Amber Run support).
 The show attracted the likes of BBC South and Richard was invited onto BBC Radio Solent for a second time to talk about the show and play live in the Studio for “The Afternoon Show”.

 Well just think we give you something different, perhaps totally unique and different Just Millie is a 5ft tall one man band using acoustic guitar, harmony looping pedals and an electronic kick drum to accompany her, creating a full and rich sound.
 She will be headlining in The Quay West Cave on Thursday.